Duvergé: History

 On September 12, 1881, it became a part of the Maritime District of Barahona, which today is the Municipality of Enriquillo.

 During the government of Ulises Heureaux, the vice president of the Republic, Wenceslao Figuereo changed the name of Las Damas to Duvergé on June 22, 1891, in honor of Dominican War of Independence general Antonio Duvergé.

 Duvergé was later integrated into Barahona Province, by law number 229 on March 18, 1943.

 In the year 1949, in the government of Rafael Trujillo passed law number 2107, which placed Duvergé into Independencia Province, where it stands today.

 Geography

-The municipality of Duvergé is a plain entrenched between saws and mountains.
+The municipality of Duvergé is a plain entrenched between to mountain ranges: the Bahoruco Mountains and the Neiba Range.
 It is located geographically in the Neiba Valley, but politically belongs to Independencia Province.

-It is 17 km. from Neiba and 42 km. from Jimaní, the capital of the province.
+It is 17 km from Neiba and 42 km from Jimaní, the capital of the province.

 Duvergé is located in an arid area, with abundant cacti, like Melocactus lemairei.
 Nevertheless, it depends on currents of groundwater and superficial sources that dampen the lands, and in spite of the arid climate, the land is fertile.